 Cross stitch graph paper or design software?
-Are you trying to decide which one you need to start designing your own patterns?
+Are you trying to decide which one you need to design your own patterns?

-Would it help if I told you that I started by using transparent graph paper, to create my first few designs before I moved onto using a computer design program?
-If you are making cross stitch patterns for your own use, then it might be all you need too.
+Would it help if I told you I started by using transparent graph paper when I started creating cross stitch patterns before I moved onto using a computer design program?
+If you are making your own cross stitch patterns then it might be all you need too.
 But where can you get it?

 But what if you want to create a pattern that will fit inside an aperture card when stitched on 14 count Aida?

-Ideally you want a grid of 14 squares to the inch, if that is the size of fabric that you will be using for your project.
+Ideally you want a grid of 14 squares to the inch, if that is the size of fabric that you will use for your project.
 This will eliminate all those complicated sums.

 And you might want lots of it!
 It is all too easy to make a mistake, or change your mind part way through a design.
 The only problem is, this can get quite expensive, can't it?